FAA's Dickson says regulators seem set to agree on 737 MAX design fix

 “On the design approval, from everything that I have seen I think we’ll have very solid alignment,” he told an airline industry event in London.

-Boeing has said its best estimate is that the aircraft will not be ungrounded until mid-2020, after endorsing simulator training for pilots before flights resume, and that regulators will determine the timing.
+Boeing has said its best estimate is that the aircraft will not be back in the air until mid-2020, after endorsing simulator training for pilots before flights resume, and that regulators will determine the timing.

 Last month, Dickson told senior U.S. airline officials that the FAA could approve the return of the aircraft before mid-year, earlier than the planemaker has suggested, according to people briefed on the call.

-“There’s been speculation in the press about our relationship with international regulators, particularly EASA (European Union Aviation Safety Agency) following the MAX crashes,” he added.

-“Let me just say that our working relationship remains strong.
-In fact, I think among many regulators around the world, probably as strong as it ever has been, at all levels, and we agree far more than we disagree as we work together to return the aircraft to service.”

-Reporting by Alistair Smout, Writing by Paul Sandle; editing by Stephen Addison
+Reporting by Alistair Smout, Writing by Paul Sandle and Alistair Smout; editing by Stephen Addison, William Maclean